ebayti/MachineLearningJourney/README.md

 $$ Sum of squared residuals= \sum ((mx_1+b)-y_1)^2$$
 - Finding the best m and b is called **least squares**.
+ - <small> Least squares will ignore the useless parameters by setting their weight to zero.
+Thus, useless ones will not effect the performance of the model.
+But they are not required :D </small>

 ###### How do we look for the best?
 - Plot the sum of squared residuals and take their derivatives to get slope.
 When the $\frac{df}{dx}=0$, it is the best!